arrowgent/Twitchtv-Bots-List/README.md

 * **twitch-dl** clips username
 * if none exist then check username account on twitch.tv or other tools (**streamlink-twitch-gui**)
 * if no profile picture or offline screen
+* check BotList in Resources below if user appears in more than 50 channels simultaneously
 * lastly, check other low (1) viewer channels if this bot (user) appears there simultaneously